riazul701/dev-notes/Hardware/Power-Supply/_Power-Supply.md

   * UVP - Under Voltage Protection
   * SCP - Short Circuit Protection
   * Also Check Continuous Power Delivery, Not Peak.
+  * Surge (Thunder) Protection

-* If Power-Supply-Unit is placed at bottom of pc-casing, it has better airflow.
+* If Power-Supply-Unit is placed at bottom of pc-casing, it has better airflow (for CPU).
 In that case, pc-casing must have front-side and back-side cooling fan. <sup>{4}</sup>

 * Power Supply Cables <sup>{4}</sup>
   * 2 Cables go to motherboard